LeBarbouze/tunacell/README.md

 and use tunacell API to write your scripts and discover new things about the dynamical properties of your cells!

 # Development

-## About this version

-Current version is now ready for public in alpha testing.
+Current version is now ready for public in beta testing.

+## Contributing

-Bugs may come up quickly,
+As bugs may come up quickly, we encourage users to report them with an Issue.
-please report them with an Issue, or better, fork, make the patch, and PR :)

-## Added features

-* Made the dynamic analysis API a bit clearer (hopefully)
-* Added few scripts to introduce tunacell API
-* `FunctionalObservable` class has been added in tuna/base/observable.py: it allows the user to define a new observable as a function of other observables.
-For instance, it can be helpful when one wants to rescale a dynamic, time-lapse observable (say, growth rate) by a cell-cycle observable (say, birth growth rate).
-* Noticeable change how hidden observables are collected to perform all computation.
-  A hidden observable is an observable involved in filtering (filter out those cells that have abnormal values for this observable), or present as an argument of a `FunctionalObservable`.
-They need to be computed internally and there is a distinction between regular `Observable` and the new `FunctionalObservable` classes.
-It changed the parameterization of `Lineage.get_timeseries` method (that can be used to parse data, see the end of `bivariate-analysis.py` script for a short example).
-  `Cell` instances are now equiped with protection against building mutltiple times a given observable (although the protection needs to be specified, it is not automatic).

-## Future work

-- [x] Make tunacell Python 3 compatible
-- [ ] Add test cases (coverage is really poor right now)
-- [ ] Add features for static statistical analysis (distributions, scatter-plots, ...)
-- [ ] Add GUI
+We further encourage experienced users to propose patches and pull requests :)

+We also welcome any suggestion for improvement (though an Issue, or an email--see setup).
+Thanks for your help!

+## Testing the install

+tunacell comes with unit tests that can be run with pytest.
+Run:

+	make test

+to execute those tests.
+Unit test coverage is getting better but is far from exhaustive.
+To check whether most features works appropriately, clone the repo and run

+	make full-demo

+It should not raise any Python error (though some warnings may show up).

 [tunadocs]: http://www.joachimrambeau.com/pages/_tunadocs/index.html "Tunacell documentation"
 [tunadocs-intro]: http://www.joachimrambeau.com/pages/_tunadocs/intro.html "Introduction to tunacell"